 Recommended for indoor use.

-To prevent leather from fading, limit exposure to direct sunlight or heat.
-Spot clean leather with a damp cloth or sponge and air dry.
-Spot should dissipate into leather over time.
+To prevent the leather from fading, limit exposure to direct sunlight or heat—Spot clean leather with a damp cloth or sponge and air dry.
+The spot should dissipate into the leather over time.
 To protect and maintain the leather, we recommend using a leather conditioner as needed.